 We own 28 acres of vineyard land in what we consider the best AVA in the country: The Rocks District of Milton Freewater.
 The coarse-grain alluvial sediments found in our soil are similar to France’s famed Chateauneuf-du-Pape.
 The wines from the Rocks are distinctive, evocative, and world class.
 We planted our first three acres to Syrah in 2016.
 We have also developed long term relationships with some of the best vineyards in the region.
 At full production, we expect to use our Estate fruit as well as continuing relationships with great vineyards.

-Planted in 2007, this 9.6-acre vineyard is in The Rocks District of Milton-Freewater AVA is owned by Steve and Mary Robertson.
-We currently source Syrah from this vineyard, and our estate vineyard will be adjacent to this vineyard.
-SJR Vineyard is internationally certified for sustainable farming practices and certified as a Salmon Safe vineyard by the International Organization for Biological Control through its US-based affiliate, LIVE, which is based in Oregon and stands for Low Input Viticulture & Enology.
-Our 2013 Veritas Sequitur Estate Syrah is from SJR and will be released in 2017.
+Planted in 2007, this 13 acre vineyard in The Rocks District of Milton-Freewater AVA is owned by Steve and Mary Robertson.
+We currently source Syrah from this vineyard which is internationally certified for sustainable farming practices and as a Salmon Safe vineyard by the International Organization for Biological Control through its US-based affiliate LIVE (Low Input Viticulture & Enology.)
+Our Veritas Sequitur Estate Syrah is sourced from SJR.

 Planted in 1997 by brothers, Bill and Andy Den Hoed, this Horse Heaven Hills vineyard sits on the north bank of the Columbia River.
 We currently source Cabernet Sauvignon from this beautiful vineyard.
 Wallula Vineyard is part of the collection of vineyards referred to as, "The Benches," and it is owned by Premier Vineyard Estates.